sophon-crypto/fairstaking1kv/1kv-mst.md

 ### 1.4 StaFi project

 StaFi is the first DeFi protocol unlocking liquidity of staked assets.
-Users can stake PoS tokens through StaFi and receive rTokens in return, which are available for trading, while still earning staking rewards.
-FIS is the native token on StaFi Chain.
-FIS is required to provide security to the network by staking, pay for transaction fees on the StaFi chain, and mint & redeem rTokens.
-If trying to understand more, you can : visit www.stafi.io, follow Twitter:@Stafi_Protocol, join Telegram Chat: https://t.me/stafi_protocol.
+Users can stake PoS tokens through StaFi and receive rTokens in return(like stake KSM, get rKSM.), which are available for trading, while still earning staking rewards.
+More info about StaFi, you can : visit www.stafi.io, follow Twitter:@Stafi_Protocol, join Telegram Chat: https://t.me/stafi_protocol.

 StaFi will be the first staking-service-provider to work together with 1KV by 1KV-MST project.
+Users stake KSM/DOT through StaFi Staking Contract, it will be nominated to the validators on this group, in order to make the network more decentralized.
+Recently Stafi will provide 2 kinds of unlocking liquidity of staked assets ： rKSM and rDOT targeted for Kusama and Polkadot project.

 ## 2. Project objectives
 Staking service is very normal especially in the Substrate-based blockchain system and we would like to develop some common things to connect self-maintained validators sets and nominated-source from outside as show in this following Figure: